david138/Java-Instant-Chat/README.md

 # Java-Instant-Chat

-Instant Chat window in Java
+A basic chat app written in Java using TCP sockets.